 Think about the businesses you support: the stores where you buy your makeup, the restaurants you visit.
 Do they have easy-to-use websites where you can make a reservation or order their newest palette?
 Do they share drool-worthy pictures of pasta specials or great brow tutorials on Facebook?
 They probably do.
 A recent study reported that visual content is more than 40 times more likely to get shared on social media than other types of content and that 38% of people will stop engaging with a website if the content or layout is unattractive.
 This means that every day your clients are being drawn in by graphic design.
 Is your business getting their attention?

 If you answered no, we get it.
 You’re managing a business, working with clients, and juggling your personal life; graphic design is probably not high on your priorities list.
 That’s why we’ve asked three graphic design experts to create a guide for salon and spa owners to show you quick tips to improve your logo, website, and print materials.
-In the first part of our series, we discussed best practices for logo design.
-In the second part of this series, we're covering website design.
+In the first part of our series, we discussed best practices for logo design, in the second part of this series, we covered websites, and in this chapter, we're covering print design.

 Meet The Experts

 Artist Name: Diana Weisman

 Job Title/Company: Manager of Multimedia Design, Condé Nast Media